-Refinancing is actually pretty simple — believe it or not, you can actually complete the entire process in less than 30 minutes.
-You can refinance your Mohela student loans with a few steps:
+Plus, it's actually pretty simple — believe it or not, you can complete the entire process in less than 30 minutes.
+Refinancing your Mohela student loans requires just a few steps:

-Let's talk about what you need to know before you take the plunge and then discuss exactly what you need to do next.
+Let's talk about what you need to know before you take the plunge and then discuss the exact steps you'll take to start saving.

-Of course, the biggest reason to refinance your student loans is the serious cost savings, but there are additional benefits worth mentioning:
+Of course, the biggest reason to refinance your student loans is saving money, but there are additional benefits worth mentioning:

-Yes, you can refinance your federal student loans, just not with your federal student loan servicer.
-That's because federal student loans are offered at rates set by the U.S. Department of Education.
+But before you do, you should understand that you're refinancing with a private lender, not with your federal student loan servicer.
+Like we mentioned above, servicers can't offer you new terms because federal student loans are offered at rates set by the U.S. Department of Education.

-Plus, if you have both private and federal loans, you can refinance those together with a single private lender.
+Plus, whereas federal loan consolidation is only available for federal loans, borrowers with both private and federal loans can refinance those together with a single private lender.

-If you're going to refinance your student loans, then you definitely want to be sure you're getting the best deal for you.
-Fortunately, we've created a list of the best banks for student loan financing — these are well-established and innovative lenders with the best interest rates.
+If you're considering refinancing your student loans, then you definitely want to find the best deal for you.
+Fortunately, we've created a list of the best banks for student loan financing—these are well-established and innovative lenders with the best interest rates.

 As you compare lenders, here are some questions to ask:

-Every lender provides their own particular package, along with useful perks.
-Find out which are especially valuable for you — like the ability to refinance while you're still in school, release a cosigner down the road, or change your repayment term after refinancing.
+Each lender provides their own particular package, along with useful perks.
+Find out which benefits are especially valuable for you.
+For instance, you could:

-Is it important to you to talk to a human being on the phone when you have a question?
-Do you prefer to have access to a chat function on the website?
-Read user reviews online and find out whether their customer service works for you.
+If it's important to you to talk to a human being on the phone when you have a question, then read user reviews and find out how their customer service rates.
+If you prefer access to a chat function, check out their website to see if they have one.

 If you need a tie breaker, consider the details of each lender.
 For instance, Splash Financial has special programs for doctors and medical residents; Common Bond contributes to a child's education for every loan they fund; and SoFi provides networking opportunities for its borrowers.